-Our real grooms cover all bases when it comes to buying their suits off the peg, hiring them or having them tailor made.
+Our real grooms cover all bases when it comes to buying their suits off the peg, hiring them or having them tailor-made.
 Your budget will dictate this to some extent and there is no right or wrong answer.
 And remember, choosing to buy the groom’s suit doesn’t stop you from hiring them for the groomsmen.
 One size does not have to fit all.

 PUT A RING ON IT

 Will your man be wearing a wedding ring once you’ve tied the knot?
 If so, decide whether you want your rings to co-ordinate or not.
 Choose them in plenty of time to allow for size adjustments.
-You don’t want to be the couple who are fumbling at the altar with a ring that is stuck!
+You don’t want to be the couple who are fumbling at the altar with a ring that is stuck.
 Don’t forget the other accessories too – shoes, a pocket watch, tie and cufflinks will all need to be organised.

 Your man has a speech to plan.
 Each groom will tackle this differently.
 Some prepare a script a long way in advance, others will write it the night before, and some will keep it spontaneous.
-One of our real grooms’s had a great idea, writing the majority of his speech beforehand but then adding a few words in the moment.
+One of our real grooms had a great idea, writing the majority of his speech beforehand but then adding a few words at the moment.
 This meant he could thank everyone he needed to, but when it came to talking about his bride, he could speak straight from the heart with all the emotion of their wedding day.
 Avoid these 7 speech sins and you’ll be onto a winner.